slickqa/slickqaweb/slickqaweb/static/components/restangular/README.md

 # Supported Angular versions

-Restangular supports both 1.0.X and 1.1.X up to versions 1.0.8 and 1.1.5.
+Restangular supports all angular versions including 1.0.X, 1.1.X and 1.2.X (1.2.4 being the current at the time)

 Also, when using Restangular with version >= 1.1.4, in case you're using Restangular inside a callback not handled by Angular, you have to wrap the whole request with `$scope.apply` to make it work or you need to run one extra `$digest` manually.
 Check out https://github.com/mgonto/restangular/issues/71

 # Server Frameworks

-This server frameworks play real nice with Restangular, as they let you create a Nested Restful Resources API easily:
+Users reported that this server frameworks play real nice with Restangular, as they let you create a Nested Restful Resources API easily:

 * Ruby on Rails
-* CakePHP for PHP
+* CakePHP, Laravel and FatFREE for PHP
 * Play1 & 2 for Java & scala
 * Restify and Express for NodeJS
-* Tastypie for Django
+* Tastypie and Django Rest Framework for Django
+* Slim Framework

 # Releases Notes